The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Birch: Mattresses are now $400 off and you can score two free Eco-Rest pillows with the code JULY4200.

-- Boll & Branch: There’s never been a better reason to get a new pair bedding.
-Right now, get 10% off your purchase at Boll and Branch when you use the code HEROES10, and the brand will donate 10% of the purchase toward providing Homecoming Bed Bundles to Blue Star Families.
+- Boll & Branch: There’s never been a better reason to get new bedding.
+Right now get 10% off your purchase at Boll and Branch when you use the code HEROES10, and the brand will donate 10% of the purchase toward providing Homecoming Bed Bundles to Blue Star Families.

 - Boutique Rugs: Save 60% with code 4TH60.